|

 revival of The Odd Couple on Broadway and a filmed version of The Producers

-But the star is Lane.
+But the real star was unquestionably Nathan Lane.
 Elfish and chubby, Lane embodies old-time razzmatazz.
 His

 song-and-dance teeters between vaudeville and goofy.
 The UK got its first live

-glimpse when Lane replaced an overwhelmed Richard Dreyfuss in the West End staging
+glimpse when Lane replaced an overwhelmed Richard Dreyfuss in the London West End staging

-of The Producers last summer.
+of The Producers.
 He pocketed 38,000 pounds a week before a bad back sent him home.

 On any continent, Lane seizes the stage.
 Broderick plays the straight man, as it were.